austinmama/vsrx/access-gateway-details.md

 # View Gateway Appliance Details

-Network Gateways are used to control network traffic on a VLAN that is regularly controlled by a router.
-Within the Gateway Appliance Details screen on the Customer Portal, you can associate, disassociate, route and bypass VLANs associated with a Network Gateway.
+Network Gateway is used to control network traffic on a VLAN that is regularly controlled by a router.
+Within the Gateway Appliance Details screen on the Customer Portal, you can associate, disassociate, route and bypass VLANs with a Network Gateway.

 Perform the following procedure to access the Gateway Details screen.